ericmjl/thesis/thesis.md

 Secondly, I would like to thank my committee for their unwavering support.
 Profs.
 Mark Bathe (MIT) and Jukka-Pekka Onnela (Harvard School of Public Health) both provided me with opportunities to interact with their research groups.
 These opportunities were valuable to my learning during tenure as a graduate student.

 Thirdly, I would like to thank my wife, Dr. Nan Li, for her unwavering support and companionship.
 Her intelligence is a constant source of inspiration, and her patience has been a source of comfort for me.

+I would also like to acknowledge the financial support of the Department of Biological Engineering, the BioMicroCenter, and the Broad Institute of Harvard and MIT.
+The research funds provided and access to compute resources have been instrumental in conducting my research, including research projects done outside of this thesis.